5h0ckw4v3/pfSense_Playbook/roles/rules/README.md

 so this {easyrule pass lan any `ifconfig vmx0 | grep inet | grep -v inet6 | awk '{print $2}' | cut -d"." -f1-3`.0/24 any}
-is equal that {easyrule pass lan any 192.168.1.0/24 any} so using like this ansible will be able to apply a different rule for each pfSense instance based on ip has set up on lan nic in this E.g vmx0
+is equal that {easyrule pass lan any 192.168.1.0/24 any} so using like this ansible will be able to apply a different rule for each pfSense instance based on ip has set up on lan nic in this example vmx0

 Role Variables